 CUCARD Westchester Anxiety Day Program

 The CUCARD Westchester Anxiety Day Program provides daily, comprehensive treatment for children and adolescents whose lives are severely impaired by anxiety or OCD.
 Our evidence-based approach is designed to help youth better manage anxiety so they can get back to their daily lives as quickly as possible.

 For some children and teenagers, excessive anxiety can be highly distressing and may even prevent them from attending school or taking care of their daily needs.
 At CUCARD Westchester, we are dedicated to helping youth better manage their anxiety so they can get their lives back on track.

-Our patients are youth ages 12-17 who are suffering from the most impairing symptoms of anxiety and OCD.
-Our goal is to help teenagers return to their daily routines as quickly as possible, and to build skills for continued success.
+Our patients are youth ages 10-17 who are suffering from the most impairing symptoms of anxiety and OCD.
+Our goal is to help them return to their daily routines as quickly as possible, and to build skills for continued success.

 - School refusal